EricssonResearch/ace-edhoc-oscore-profile/draft-selander-ace-edhoc-oscore-profile.md

 ~~~~~~~~~~~~~~~~~~~~~~~
 {: #fig-token-response title="Example of AS-to-C Access Token response with EDHOC and OSCORE profile."}

 {{fig-token}} shows an example CWT Claims Set, including the relevant EDHOC parameters in the "edhoc\_info" claim.
-The "cnf" claim specifies the authentication credential of C, as an X.509 certificate tranported by value in the "x5chain" field.
+The "cnf" claim specifies the authentication credential of C, as an X.509 certificate transported by value in the "x5chain" field.
 The authentication credential of C has been truncated for readability.

 ~~~~~~~~~~~~~~~~~~~~~~~
    {